 - Using only the brand name in the title of app reduces the risk of confusion.
 It enables a consistent and smooth funnel from the campaigns to the app stores.

 Benefits of including generic keywords in the app title

 - Gives the user a clear understanding of the app’s unique selling proposition.

 - Plays a key role when the app’s short description and screenshots do not appear in the search results.

 - App stores can better understand your app’s functionalities and can positively impact the app store algorithms.

 - Generic keywords are directly linked with better visibility and conversion rates.

-Google Play allows app titles to have up to 30 characters.
+google play allows app titles to have up to 30 characters.
 Creating a clear and impactful title and brand name for your app on Google Play is essential.
-According to metadata policies, 2021, Google Play does not allow keywords that indicate store performance, ranking, awards, or calls-to-action in app titles.
+According to metadata policies, 2021, Google Play does not allow keywords that indicate store performance, ranking, awards, or calls-to-action in titles of app.
 Hence, pick a catchy title while abided by the Google metadata policies.